Comprehensive hygiene procedure including tartar removal, AirFlow cleaning and polishing.

 - Emergency

-Fluoride & remineralization
+Fluoride and enamel remineralization

 When professional dental hygiene is needed